 Model-based Safety Analysis of Requirement Specifications

 This work introduces a semi-automated approach for the generation of a formal model from a requirements specification.
 While the requirements provide a static definition of the anticipated functionality, which is independent from a particular design, the model is intended to materialize an acceptable design solution (if any) expressed in the used modeling language and its execution semantics.
-A safety analysis is then performed on the generated model; if a safety constraint is violated, our approach aims to trace the violation found to the model and to the requirements specification, for guiding the necessary refinement.
+A safety analysis is then performed on the generated model; if a safety constraint is violated, our approach aims to trace the violation found to the model and to the requirements specification, for guiding the necessary improvement.

 In essence, we diminish the cost of model-based design by generating a model skeleton directly from the system requirements, which enables to eventually assess their correctness through the safety analysis of gradually improved system models.
 Our work aims to the efficient analysis of system safety, for a set of functional requirements coupled with specifications of failure, detection, isolation and recovery (FDIR).
 We rely on the ontology-based requirements specification approach from our previus work of Ontology-based specification and analysis of requirements*; in current work, that approach is extended with novel ontology-based reasoning techniques (i) for automating the generation of model skeletons in the SLIM formal language and (ii) for visualizing the requirements specification, in order to enable the analysis of safety violations and to trace them back to the relevant requirement specifications.